-In conclusion, the Mao's Compound serves as an outstanding example of traditional Chinese architecture that integrates Confucian and feudal values, emphasizing balance, hierarchy, ritual, and family heritage.
+In conclusion, this residence serves as an outstanding example of traditional Chinese architecture that integrates Confucian and feudal values, emphasizing balance, hierarchy, ritual, and family heritage.
 The architectural and decorative elements work together to create a space that reflects the cultural ideals and moral principles of the time, offering valuable insight into the essence of Chinese architectural culture.